 Besides the cavernous main chapel, be sure to check out the dome’s observation deck.
 It offers spectacular views over Berlin Mitte.
 The Hohenzollern Crypt in the basement is also worthy of a strop.
 The crypt house the remains of Central Europe’s most important former royal family.

 During WWII, much of central Berlin was destroyed.
 Nikolaiviertel is one of the only places to get a sense of what Berlin may have been like in the pre-war era.
 Founded in the 13th century, it’s Berlin’s oldest quarter.

 Although much of Nikolaiviertel is a reconstruction, it’s a fantastic quarter to wanker around.
 Pop into one of its traditional German restaurants to grab a relaxing meal or weißbier on the banks of the Spree.

 Where to stay in Berlin

 As with any large German city, choosing where to stay in Berlin can sometimes be challenging.
-The city is spread out over large area with a wide array of accommodations options available at every price range.
+The city spreads out over large area.
+You’ll find a wide array of accommodations options available at every price range.
 Among the best areas to stay in Berlin are: